Filter groups and filter types

 In the cartridge filter, the pleated filter medium (filter fleece) is located inside a cylindrical carrier basket.
 This design allows for cost-effective production.

-for air with high dust loadings
+for air with high dust loads

 Classification: